cfscholl/Anny/README.md

 Compiling
 ====

 In order to compile the code you need to have a working haskell system installed.
-Moreover for the parser and the lexer _Anny_ makes uses of Happy and Alex.
+Moreover, for the parser and the lexer _Anny_ makes uses of Happy and Alex.
 If you have GHC installed you can install Happy and Alex making use of cabal with the following commands:
 ````
 cabal install happy
 cable install alex